-Spiderwort flower
+Spiderwort flowers.

 Spiderwort

-Spiderwort (Tradescantia ohiensis) is an erect perennial wildflower.
-Its showy, bluish-purple flowers are three-petaled and born in clusters atop branched stems.
-Flowers may be blue, purple, pink or even white.
+Spiderwort’s showy, bluish-purple flowers are three-petaled and born in clusters atop branched stems.
+Flowers are most commonly blue or purple, but can also be pink or white.
 Each flower has six dark bluish-purple stamens; the filaments are covered with sticky hairs and the anthers are bright yellow.
+Individual flowers are ephemeral, only opening for one day.
 Leaves are simple, light green and strap-like, giving the plant a grassy appearance, particularly when not in bloom.

-Spiderwort is not only attractive, it is also edible.
+Spiderwort is quite the powerhouse plant.
+Not only a great nectar source for bees, it is also edible for us!
 Try the flowers fresh on a salad or candied for a sweet treat.
 Stems and leaves can be eaten raw and leaves can also be cooked.
 The leaves are mucilaginous; the “juice” can be used to soothe insect bites in the same way one would use aloe.
+The stamens in a Spiderwort flower can even detect radiation.
+Low level exposure will turn the bluish filament hairs on the stamen pink!

 Family: Commelinaceae (Dayflower family)

-Native range: Nearly throughout Panhandle, north and Central Florida
+Native range: Nearly throughout Panhandle, North and Central Florida

-To see where natural populations of spiderwort have been vouchered, visit florida.plantatlas.usf.edu.
+To see where natural populations of Spiderwort have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Dry to moderately most, well-drained soils